 Identify standards, features, and coverage

 Based on the functional areas and actions identified, the ability of the community to provide and exchange data and metadata will depend on agreed, standard expressions.
-DDI-CDI will cover some important aspects of this information exchange, but typically will need to be combined with other standards to support functional requirements.
+DDI-CDI will cover some important aspects of this information exchange, but will typically need to be combined with other standards to support functional requirements.
 This stage of the analysis identifies which standards are potential candidates for use in the modeling and exchange of information to support specific functions and actions.

 Accordingly, implementation guidance for this step should address the following activities.